 Adriana’s professional career has included positions with the Office of University Grants and Research at Fresno State where she coordinated efforts of federal, state, and local grants.
 Adriana has previously held counseling and adjunct faculty positions at Fresno State, and Porterville Community College.
-Adriana has also served as a Learning Director and Counselor for Tulare County schools.
+Adriana has also served as a substitute teacher, Counselor, and Learning Director for Tulare County schools.
 Adriana earned her Doctorate in Educational Leadership (Ed.D.) at Fresno State.
-Her research interests include equity, social justice, and Latina/o students’ educational pipeline schooling experiences in shaping college choice.
-Adriana’s passion is to continue working collaboratively with preK-20 practitioners, community stakeholders, and research scholars towards improving college access and opportunities for all students.
+Her research interests include equity, social justice education, pre-service teachers, and Latina/o students’ educational pipeline schooling experiences in shaping college choice.
+Adriana’s passion is to continue working collaboratively with preK-20 practitioners, community stakeholders, and research scholars towards improving college access opportunities & degree completion for all students.
 She resides in Tulare County with her husband, Dr. Jesus Gonzalez who is also an educator, and their four children; Neftaly (age 15), Diego & Joaquin (twins age 14), and Carlos (age 12).

 Jesús González Jr., Ed.D.

-Dr. Jesús González Jr. currently serves as Assistant Principal of Curriculum and Instruction at Visalia Unified School District’s largest comprehensive high school.
-He also serves as a Fresno State Adjunct Professor for the Kremen School of Education & Human Development working with Graduate student teacher candidates seeking a secondary school credential.
-Jesús began his career as an educator nearly 20 years ago at an inner city school with Fresno Unified School District, and has since held various teaching positions in the primary, intermediate, and secondary grade levels.
-Jesús has held the positions of teacher, coach, coordinator of second language learners, and teacher on special assignment.
+Dr. Jesús González Jr. currently serves as a school site administrator in the Central San Joaquin Valley.
+He has served as an adjunct Professor for the CSU Fresno Kremen School of Education & Human Development working with Graduate student-teacher candidates.
+Jesús began his career as an educator 20 years ago at an inner city school with Fresno Unified School District, and has since held various teaching, coaching, and administrative positions in the intermediate and secondary grade levels.
 After having served students as a teacher for 11 years, Jesús assumed leadership roles as migrant coordinator, then area administrator for the Tulare County Office of Education, Migrant Education Department.
-His responsibilities encompassed working with multiple school districts in Kings and Tulare Counties to ensure equity in educational opportunities for migrant students and families.
+His responsibilities encompassed working with multiple school districts in Kings and Tulare Counties to ensure equity in educational opportunities for migrant K-12 students.

-Jesús earned his Doctorate in Educational Leadership (Ed.D) at Fresno State.
+Jesús earned his Doctorate in Educational Leadership (Ed.D) at CSU Fresno.
 His research interests include college choice of high achieving students of color attending selective universities, cultural competence, equity and leadership training for school leaders.
-Jesús also serves on the CLEAR 2020 Strategic Planning Task Force Team.
+Jesús serves on the CLEAR Advisory Board and the 2020 Strategic Planning Task Force Team.

 Christina Luna, Ed.D.